ymilord/Solidoodle-Press-E3D-v6/README.md

 The main difference between the Bowden and the Non-bowden (aside from the bowden itself) is the Z-Height loss.
 In the non-bowden, Nothing changes - you will have the full 203mm travel for printing.
 For the Non-Bowden you will lose about 68mm of Z-Travel.
 So adjust your slicer app accordingly.

-Notice : This is for the folks that are experienced in uploading arduino sketches/hex files to AVR's.
+<b>Notice :</b> This is for the folks that are experienced in uploading arduino sketches/hex files to AVR's.
 If any of this sounds foreign or complicated- Not not attempt. <b>I will not provide support.
 Any damages/issues that you cause will be at your own risk.</b> (Sorry, got to say it.)

 Installation: